kernaltrap8/Guitar-Hero-III-Texture-Utilities/README.md

 --------------------

-Video showcase on how the python scripts work
+Video showcase on how the python scripts work <br />
 https://github.com/user-attachments/assets/8feda313-87e3-45a6-8e1b-56d738089ad9

 I DO NOT ENDORSE OR SUPPORT GENERATIVE ARTIFICIAL INTELLIGENCE BUT THIS PROJECT DID UTILIZE IT FOR A FEW THINGS I DID NOT UNDERSTAND. <br />